What model companionship can say about the Continuum problem

+A $\tau$-theory $S$ can have an AMC if, to some extent, it has already maximized the family of existential sentences which are consistent with its universal consequences.
+Let us elaborate more on this point.
+Given a $\tau$-theory $T$, the family of strongly $T_{\forall\vee\exists}^\tau$-consistent $\Pi_2$-sentences for $\tau$ describes a fragment of the $\Pi_2$-sentences which hold in a $T$-ec $\tau$-structure (see \cite[Fact 2.2.5]{viale2021absolute}).
+An AMC describes the set-up in which the choice of $\tau$ is such that the family of strongly $T_{\forall\vee\exists}^\tau$-consistent $\Pi_2$-sentences axiomatizes a model complete theory.
+This leads to another peculiar aspect separating model-companionship from absolute model companionship: \begin{lemma}\cite[Lemma 1.5]{viale2021absolute} Assume $S,S'$ are $\tau$-theories such that $S'$ is the AMC of $S$.
+Then for all $T\supseteq S$, $S'+T_{\forall}$ is the AMC of $T$. \end{lemma} On the contrary this property fails for model companionship: the universal fragment of the theory of $(\mathbb{Q},+,\cdot,0,1)$ is inconsistent with the $\bp{+,\cdot,0,1}$-theory of algebraically closed fields.
 As we already mentioned, complete first order $\tau$-theories are model companionable if and only if they admit an AMC.
 Indeed, for a complete theory $S$, the information conveyed by $S^\tau_\forall$ and by $S^\tau_{\forall\vee\exists}$ is the same.
 On the other hand we have already seen that there are non-complete $\tau$-theories admitting a model companion but not an AMC, e.g. the $\bp{+,\cdot,0,1}$-theory of fields.
 Let us briefly analyze more in details what is the obstruction for the $\bp{+,\cdot,0,1}$-theory of fields of characteristic $0$ to have the $\bp{+,\cdot,0,1}$-theory of algebraically closed fields of characteristic $0$ as its AMC.
 The problem is that Diophantine equations can be expressed by atomic formulae of $\bp{+,\cdot,0,1}$ and not all of them have rational solutions.
 On the other hand the existence of solutions for these equations does not contradict the field axioms.
 Note that the smallest existentially closed $\bp{+,\cdot,0,1}$-model $\mathcal{M}$ for the theory of fields is given by the algebraically closed field consisting exactly of the solutions of diophantine equations.